Married Too Long Playlist: 28 Songs About Less Than Perfect Marriages

 It's not unusual for long married couples to wish for a little solitude.
 For example, after being cooped up in the house together too long or when one retires and the other isn't used to their constant presence.

-This funny 2007 original song isn't about marriage, but its message could easily apply.
+This funny 2007 original song could easily apply to marriage.
 One love partner is hanging around too closely, and the narrator just needs a break.

 This 2011 song is sheer satire, a tongue-in-cheek nod to country music's heartache and cheating themes.
 A married man and his third wife (his second Debbie) confront reality and strike a bargain.
 She knows he's cheating and planning on leaving their marriage, and he explains that this is just him being him.
 They agree that when he's screwin' other women, he'll think of her.
 Sounds fair.